A team of 6 backpackers set out to hike the length of the Grand Canyon.

 Sizing & Fit

-You’ll want to have a measuring tape on hand, and a friend to measure your torso via the length of your spine.
+You’ll want to have a flexible measuring tape on hand, and a friend to measure your torso via the length of your spine.
 Torso length will determine the overall size of your pack.

 Most (if not all) backpackers are happy with the fixed hip belt.